Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

 \subsection{Multiplicatively generated strong relative arbitrage}

-In this subsection, in order to make the arguments simpler, we assume that the regular functional $G$ takes only nonnegative values and satisfies $G(0, \mu, A)=1$.
-This normalization can be achieved by replacing $G$ by $G/G(0, \mu, A)$ if $G(0, \mu, A)>0$, or by $G+1$ if $G(0, \mu, A)=0$.
-The following result is similar to Theorem 5.2 of \cite{Karatzas:Ruf:2017}, but requires somewhat more stringent `boundedness' conditions.
+In this subsection, in order to simplify the arguments, we assume that the regular function $G$ takes only nonnegative values and satisfies $G\big(\mu(0), A(0)\big)=1$.
+This normalization can be achieved by replacing $G$ by $G/G\big(\mu(0), A(0)\big)$ if $G\big(\mu(0), A(0)\big)>0$, or by $G+1$ if $G\big(\mu(0), A(0)\big)=0$.
+Though we shall not use in later sections the following result, which comes from Theorem 5.2 of \cite{Karatzas:Ruf:2017}, we state here for completeness.